cchou-github/sklearn-heart-disease-project/README.md

 # sklearn-heart-disease-project

-A project that practice building a model which predicts whether the patient has heart disease using scikit-learn.
+A project whcih meant to practice building a model which predicts whether the patient has heart disease using scikit-learn.
 The Jupyter notebook file below contains the trained and tuned model, the model evaulation, and feature importance comparison. https://github.com/cchou-github/sklearn-heart-disease-project/blob/main/end-to-end-heart-disease-classification.ipynb